marciofva/frontend-delivery-project/README.md

 o	Para matar a fome
 o	Refrigerantes

--	Click on “FECHA A CONTA, ZÉ” containing products ordered regarding one category only
+-	Click on “FECHA A CONTA, ZÉ” containing products ordered for one category only.

--	Click on “FECHA A CONTA, ZÉ” containing products ordered regarding two categories only
+-	Click on “FECHA A CONTA, ZÉ” containing products ordered for two categories only.

--	Click on “FECHA A CONTA, ZÉ” containing products ordered regarding four categories only
+-	Click on “FECHA A CONTA, ZÉ” containing products ordered for four categories only.

--	Click on “FECHA A CONTA, ZÉ” containing products ordered regarding five categories only
+-	Click on “FECHA A CONTA, ZÉ” containing products ordered for five categories only.

--	Click on “FECHA A CONTA, ZÉ” containing products ordered regarding six categories only
+-	Click on “FECHA A CONTA, ZÉ” containing products ordered for six categories only.

--	Click on “FECHA A CONTA, ZÉ” containing products ordered regarding seven categories only
+-	Click on “FECHA A CONTA, ZÉ” containing products ordered for seven categories only.

--	Click on “FECHA A CONTA, ZÉ” containing products ordered regarding eight categories only
+-	Click on “FECHA A CONTA, ZÉ” containing products ordered for eight categories only.

--	Click on “FECHA A CONTA, ZÉ” containing products ordered regarding nine categories only
+-	Click on “FECHA A CONTA, ZÉ” containing products ordered for nine categories only.

--	Click on “FECHA A CONTA, ZÉ” containing products ordered regarding teen categories only
+-	Click on “FECHA A CONTA, ZÉ” containing products ordered for teen categories only.

--	Click on “FECHA A CONTA, ZÉ” containing products ordered regarding all categories
+-	Click on “FECHA A CONTA, ZÉ” containing products ordered for all categories.

 -	Validate total price in the footer.